bitlogik/uniblow/docs/LinuxRunBin.md

 For the following Linux OS :

-* Ubuntu from version 20.04
+* Ubuntu from version 22.04
 * Ubuntu derivatives, like Mint or PureOS
-* Debian Buster 10 and Bullseye 11, untested on 9.x
+* Debian Bullseye 11
 * Tails OS : Should work on any v5.x

 It may run on other Linux, as RHEL or Fedora.
 But without any testing and no guarantee.